50 minute Preschool Program

 Preschool Programming includes a nature walk and a dino dig experience.
 Topic focus is ‘Discovering Nature’ and includes basic concepts about life cycles, adaptations, and food webs.

-Grades K-16 - Choose any 3 or 5 of the following to create a unique experience at the Riparian Preserve that best fits your curricular needs.
-Material will be tailored appropriately for age group:
+Choose any three or five of the following to create a unique experience at the Riparian Preserve that best fits your curricular needs.
+Material will be tailored appropriately for age group.

 These classes include tours of the Riparian Preserve so that students may view plants and wildlife in a natural setting: